Atmanirbhar Bharat: Other initiatives

 The importance of education and research for self-reliance has been recognised.
 In an address to the students of Visva-Bharati University, the new National Education Policy of India was connected to the creation of an Atmanirbhar Bharat, and Prime Minister Modi challenged the students to make the villages surrounding the university self-reliant.
 The Indian Minister of Education has also stressed the link between education and Atmanirbhar Bharat.
 Educationist and university administrator C. Raj Kumar said the vision of an 'Atmanirbhar University' combines the vision of John Henry Newman's work "Idea of a University" with the Humboldtian model of higher education.
 Apex public education bodies such as AICTE have asked universities to use Indian books where possible in an effort to promote Atmanirbhar Bharat.
-The home minister acknowledged the new policy also gives due importance to svabhasha, Indian languages.
+The home minister acknowledged the new policy also gives due importance to svabhasha, the Indian language.